Pennsylvania ranks third in states with most banned books

-Pennsylvania ranks third in the nation behind Texas and Florida in number of book titles banned in state school districts, according to a report published earlier this week by the free speech organization PEN America.
+Pennsylvania ranks third in the nation behind Texas and Florida in number of book titles banned in state school districts, according to a report recently published by the free speech organization PEN America.

 “Book bans are an old thing.
 The momentum that is driving this is new,” said Jonathan Friedman, director of free expression and education at PEN America and lead author of the report “Banned in the USA: The Growing Movement to Censor Books in Schools.”